RicardoMarquina1989/GrayNickelButterfly/README.md

 Close-range liquidity supply earns more fees than liquidity spread out on a much larger scale.
 Concentrated ranges ensure effective liquidity deployment.
 However, to maintain the set position and supply liquidity requires active participation.

+### What is the difference between a CLAMM and a traditional exchange?
+There are two major ways to trade cryptocurrencies: traditional orderbook exchanges (CLOBs) and automated market maker (AMM/CLAMM) protocols.
+Orderbooks look to match sellers and buyers based on price and amount of tokens to trade.
+In AMMs users trade against a pool of tokens, rather than directly with other users.

+For blockchain applications, Orca believes that CLAMM-based trading protocols are the superior approach because of their simplicity and composability and that with proper education and the right tools a CLAMM can achieve everything a CLOB can and more.

+### Research and learning should be engaged with before diving in

+- With fully permissionless pool creation anyone can create a pool on Orca.

 ## Aim
 - open position
 - close position